 Nick was born in Connecticut, and raised between Rhode Island and San Diego.
 He grew up through the San Diego Yacht Club Junior Program and attended Point Loma High School.
 During his junior sailing years, he claimed titles of High School Fleet Race National Champion and Snipe Class Junior National Champion.
 Upon graduating high school, Nick attended UCSB we’re he was named three-times All-PCCSC Skipper and helped lead the Gauchos to multiple post-season appearances.
 During his time at UCSB, Nick also worked as a SBYSF Race Team Coach.

 After graduating, Nick moved back to San Diego and assumed the role of Head Sailing Coach at San Diego Yacht Club and Coach for Point Loma High School.
-His sailors amassed numerous results included: 2x High School (ISSA) Laser National Champions, 2x High School (ISSA) Team Race National Champions, 2015 High School (ISSA) Fleet Race National Champions, 2014 Club 420 Class National Champion, 2016 Club 420 Class North American Champion and 2x Laser Midwinters Champions.
+His sailors amassed numerous results included: 2x High School (ISSA) Laser National Champions, 2x High School (ISSA) Team Race National Champions, 2015 High School (ISSA) Fleet Race National Champions, 2014 Club 420 Class National Champion, 2016 Club 420 Class North American Champion, 2x Laser Midwinters Champions, and 2018 CFJ National Champion.
 In addition, Nick’s sailors have gone on to become top recruits at many elite college sailing programs.
 Nick is a US Sailing Level-3 certified coach and has been a nominee for US Sailing Development Coach of the Year.

 In recent years, Nick has won the United States Match Race National Championship, twice won New York Yacht Club's Morgan Cup, won Southern Yacht Club's Soiland Cup, won SDYC's Lipton Cup, won the Etchells Class Corinthian Nationals, and more.